How Collaborative Divorce Works: FAQs

-- Meet with your attorney privately, without your spouse and spouse's attorney.
-Be sure to let your attorney know exactly what you want, but remember that you may have to compromise on some things.
-Let your attorney know your limits--what is the least you are willing to accept and what is your ultimate goal.
-For example, in child support negotiations, you may be asking for $300 a week, which you think is air and necessary.
-However, you know that you absolutely will not be able to live with less than $200 a week.
-You and your attorney should have each of these issues decided on before negotiations begin in order to keep the process running smoothly and to reach the best solution for everyone.
+- Meet with your collaborative lawyer privately, without your spouse and your spouse's attorney.
+Be sure to let your attorney know exactly what you want but remember that you may have to compromise.
+Let your attorney know your limits.
+You and your attorney should have significant issues decided before negotiations begin.
+This will help the process run smoothly and reach the best solution for everyone.

 - You and your attorney meet with your spouse and your spouse's attorney.
-This "four-way" meeting will probably occur on a regular basis.
-Collaborative divorces often include other professionals like child custody specialists and even accountants.
-It is important that these individuals are party-neutral so that their input is not influenced by bias.
-Typically, party-neutral professionals of this sort are committed to helping you settle your case outside of court.
+This "four-way" meeting will occur regularly.
+Collaborative divorces often include other professionals.
+Examples of some professionals are child custody specialists and financial professionals.
+These individuals must be neutral experts to avoid biased influence.
+The collaborative team commits to helping you settle your case outside of court.
 Remember, your collaborative team can also include mental health professionals.
 However, this may increase the cost of the negotiation process.

 Collaborative divorce can save you time, money, and the stress of litigation.
-Most importantly, it can allow the parties to work together to reach a solution that is best for everyone involved.
+Most importantly, it allows parties to work together to reach the best solution for everyone involved.

-Get Started With Your Collaborative Divorce: Hire an Attorney
+Get Started With Your Collaborative Family Law Divorce: Hire an Attorney

-The legal issues involved in a divorce are numerous and complex.
-Collaborative divorce is now a popular method to come to agreement on these issues, and a competent divorce attorney will know how to effectuate a collaborative divorce without resorting to litigation.
-Finding a trustworthy and competent attorney is the key, so check out FindLaw's collaborative divorce attorney directory today.
+The legal process of a divorce is complex.
+Collaborative divorce is a popular method to agree on these issues.
+A skilled family law attorney will know how to effectuate a collaborative divorce.
+Finding a trustworthy attorney is key, so check out FindLaw's collaborative divorce attorney directory today.

 Can I Solve This on My Own or Do I Need an Attorney?